eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

 - Fetch the submodel SerialPart or Batch (depending on the digital twin type) from the EDC that is referenced in the corresponding Submodel Descriptor.
 - The submodel then contains the Unique ID of the built-in part in its catenaXId attribute.

 These steps have to be repeated for all built-in parts by the manufacturer.
-After that, the manufacturer has all information to create the AssemblyPartRelationship.
+After that, the manufacturer has all information to create the SingleLevelBomAsBuilt.

 #### Publish Traceability Data Offers at EDC